 Currently, he is a tenured lecturer in Architecture Archives of the Future at the Department of Architecture, TU Delft, and Research Affiliate at Nieuwe Instituut, Rotterdam.
 Between 2021-2023, he worked as a Marie Sklodowska-Curie Individual Fellow at TU Delft and Research Associate at the Research Center for Material Culture (Netherlands), where he developed the EU-funded research project ‘Multiculturalism in the work of Aldo and Hannie van Eyck’.

-Alejandro received his Ph.D. (with summa cum laude) in the history and theory of architecture from Universitat Politècnica de València, Spain.
+Alejandro received his Ph.D. in the history and theory of architecture from Universitat Politècnica de València, Spain.
 Aldo van Eyck: Le Musée Imaginaire (2018) is both a short-film and a dissertation that explore the Van Eyck family house as a memory space, home and archive, an entry to document and unpack the ways architectural design, domesticity, global travels and art collecting are intersecting fields, and how they sustained a non-functionalist view from which architecture was profoundly re-conceptualized.
 He is the editor and Spanish translator of Van Eyck’s The Child, the City,and the Artist (El niño, la ciudad y el artista, Arquia, 2021), awarded at the XII Bienal Iberoamericana de Arquitectura y Urbanismo, as well as translator of Aldo van Eyck: The Circle and the Centre (calmo, 2023).
-These and many publications consolidate him as a world-leading expert on Aldo and Hannie van Eyck’s work and thinking.
+These and many other publications consolidate him as an expert on Aldo and Hannie van Eyck’s work and thinking.
 On this basis, he has been invited to lecture on the Van Eycks at Lucerne University of Applied Sciences (2022), Politecnico di Milano (2023), Architecture Foundation (UK, 2020), Universidad Finis Terrae (2020), or Nieuwe Instituut (2018).
-With Dirk van den Heuvel, Alejandro is now co-curating the exhibition Built Homecoming at Nieuwe Instituut, Rotterdam, with the results of his work on the Van Eycks’ home.
+With Dirk van den Heuvel, Alejandro is now co-curating the exhibition “Built Homecoming” at Nieuwe Instituut, Rotterdam, with the results of his work on the Van Eycks’ home.

 In recent years, he has problematised his previous expertise through a post/de-colonial lens, focusing on questions of embodiment, cultural extraction, and intersectionality.
 Together with Paula Lacomba Montes, he has published on grammars of alterity, female agency within welfare state institutions, or re-enacments as a mode of architectural inquiry.
 Connected to these critical approaches, he was member of the organising committee of the international conference “The Observers Observed: Architectural Uses of Ethnography” (Delft and Rotterdam, 24-25 November 2021), as well as “ Architectural Archives of the Future” (Delft and Rotterdam, 22-23 November 2023).
 In 2022, he organised the seminar ‘From Multicultural to Pluriversal: Rethinking Universalist Notions in Modern Architecture’ at Leiden Volkenkunde (Ethnographic Museum).
 He also participated in the summer school ‘Learning to Unlearn Decolonially - Disobeying, Delinking and Relinking’ by University College Utrecht.